Fodder BeetBeta vulgaris

-95 to 120 days — Although mangel or fodder beets have all but disappeared from modern agriculture, especially home gardening, they once held an important place in a typical farm plan.
-Like many old-time crops, they often found their way to their sower's table.
-At a younger age, they are quite suitable for this purpose.
-Left to reach maturity, they are lifted and stored and prove to be a valuable winter feed for livestock and poultry.
+95 to 120 days — Fodder beets, also known as field beets, mangold, mangold wurzel, mangel beets, and mangel-wurzel, have all but disappeared from modern agriculture, especially home gardening.
+They once held an important place in a typical farm plan, as they were a crop that was left to reach maturity, then carefully lifted from the ground, and stored in a cool dry location to be used later as avaluable winter feed for livestock and poultry.

 And like many old-time animal feed-crops, fodder beets often found their way to their sower's table, particularly at a younger age when the roots and leaves are quite suitable for this purpose.
 The roots can be boiled and mashed like potatoes, or diced and stewed in sweet curries.
 The leaves can be lightly steamed or boiled as vegetable greens.

 As described above, 'Red Mammoth' fodder beets store well and reach a very large size.
 The oval to spindle-shaped roots can reach twenty to twenty-five pounds each.
 They have a dull red color skin with white flesh and provide an excellent amount of food value per acre.
 Each packet contains four grams, which is approximately 300 seeds.